nicolabs/nicolabs.net/_preposts/Speed-up-automated-docker-build-with-github-actions.md

     cache-to: type=local,dest=/tmp/.buildx-cache
 ```

-If you deal with multi-stage Dockerfiles, you MUST absolutely [set `mode=max` attribute on the `cache-to` entry to enable caching of layers from all stages](https://github.com/docker/buildx#--cache-tonametypetypekeyvalue) :
+If you deal with multi-stage Dockerfiles, you SHOULD absolutely [set `mode=max` attribute on the `cache-to` entry to enable caching of layers from all stages](https://github.com/docker/buildx#--cache-tonametypetypekeyvalue) :

 ```yaml
     cache-to: type=local,dest=/tmp/.buildx-cache,mode=max
 ```

 For me, this reduced the build time of individual jobs using the cache **from ~45 minutes to 5-10 minutes !**

 ### There is an overhead